 - Lund University (Sweden)

-- Institute of Network Cultures, Amsterdam Polytechnic, The Netherlands
+- Institute of Network Cultures, Amsterdam Polytechnic, The Netherland

-A recipient of over two dozen research grants, she was the first Research Fellow at UNC Charlotte’s Center for Humanities, Technology, and Science, a faculty member of the 2009 Annenberg-Oxford Summer Institute and a finalist in 2009 Knight News Challenge.
+A recipient of over two dozen research/travel grants, she was the first Research Fellow at UNC Charlotte’s Center for Humanities, Technology, and Science, a faculty member of the 2009 Annenberg-Oxford Summer Institute and a finalist in 2009 Knight News Challenge.
 She received her Ph.D. in Communication from Purdue University in 2007.
-Prior to pursuing her doctor’s degree in the U.S., she worked as an international news editor for BTV and CCTV as well as assistant to director for Kill Bill I in China.
+Prior to pursuing her doctor’s degree in the U.S., she worked as an international news editor for Beijing Television (BTV) and China Central Television (CCTV) as well as assistant to director for Kill Bill I in China.

 - Ph.D., Purdue University 2007